JonathanGehret/extract_images_outlook/README.md

    checkbox to populate realistic dummy data for testing the UI and Excel writes.
 - The renaming convention and Excel structure are described in the code comments.

+### Debugging the analyzer

+- Every analyzer session now writes a persistent debug log to `~/.kamerafallen-tools/analyzer_debug.log` (Windows example:
+   `C:\Users\YOU\.kamerafallen-tools\analyzer_debug.log`).
+- Inside the analyzer window you can click **Debug-Log öffnen** to open the file and inspect whether a GitHub token was detected, which `.env` files were loaded, and why a run may have fallen back to dummy data.
+- The status panel shows live information about the token and the exact `.env` files that were picked up.
+If no token is available, the analyzer automatically enables test mode and explains how to configure a real token.

 ## License

 This project is open source.
 Feel free to modify and distribute as needed.